Nutrimill Grain Mill (Which one should I get?)

 Do not use it to mill: Chia seeds, sesame seeds, flax seeds, sunflower seeds, popcorn, tapioca, coffee beans, hemp nuts, nuts, sugar, dates/raisins, poppy seeds, herbs & spice, chilies, goji berries, sprouted grains and beans that are not completely dry.

 NOTE: Your Harvest grain mill is not going to tackle popcorn and dent corn.
-You need the other two Nutrimill models for those hard corns.
+You need the Classic Nutrimill for hard corns.

 I love how simple the Harvest is to use and to clean.
 You use the texture control knob on top to get the full range of grinds.
 Turn clockwise for finer flour, counter-clockwise for more course.